codenetwork/codenetwork.co/CONTRIBUTING.md

 We welcome and appreciate any contributions to our club's website, whether you are a current student or not.
 Please have a read over these guidelines before making any contributions to the project.

 Our aim, as a club, is to make this project as accessible to the community as possible.
-By making a contribution to this project, you are not locked into contributing forever.
+We hope that this guide will help you to get started in working on our website and building awesome things yourself!

 ## New Here?

 Welcome to the repository for our website!
 There are many ways you can contribute which we hope to outline in this document.

-We also encourage you to join the [Code Network Discord Server](https://discord.gg/scXBk2j4uE) and to select the projects that you would be interested in contributing to so you can see the specific channel.
+We  encourage you to join the [Code Network Discord Server](https://discord.gg/scXBk2j4uE) and to select the projects that you would be interested in contributing to so that you can see the relevant channels for these projects.

+Additionally, we recommend you visit the Open Source Guide's ["How to Contribute" guide](https://opensource.guide/how-to-contribute/) for more ideas and information about how you can contribute to an open-source project such as this one.

 ## Code of Conduct